Minimax properties of Dirichlet kernel density estimators: Introduction

-As illustrated, e.g., by \cite{MR3839314}, compositional data arise in a wide range of fields such as chemometrics, demography, economics, geochemistry, and survey methodology.
-Knowing how valuable nonparametric methods can be for model assessment, it is somewhat surprising that kernel-based density estimation methods for this type of data are almost nonexistent, except in dimension $d + 1 = 2$.
-See \cite{MR4319409} for a survey of asymmetric kernel methods, including their use for compositional data in arbitrary dimension.

-In dimension $d + 1 \ge 3$, the first and best known approach to modeling compositional data is to transform them to the $d$-dimensional space through an additive log-ratio map.
-As initially mentioned by \citet{doi:10.2307/2347365} and reiterated by \cite{doi:10.1016/j.cageo.2009.12.011}, this strategy can be used to construct a kernel on $\mbox{Int} (\mathcal{S}_d)$ by applying the logistic transformation to the multivariate Gaussian density.
-However, the resulting logistic-normal kernel is problematic when some of the components of the compositional vector $(\bb{X}, X_{d+1})$ can be equal to zero, either for structural reasons, rounding or otherwise; see \cite{doi:10.1023/A:1023866030544} for ways of dealing with this issue.
+As illustrated, e.g., by Filzmoser et al.~in their book~\cite{MR3839314}, compositional data arise in a wide range of fields such as chemometrics, demography, economics, geochemistry, and survey methodology.
+In dimension $d + 1 \ge 3$, the first and best known approach to modeling compositional data is to transform them to the $d$-dimensional simplex through an additive log-ratio map.
+This strategy can be used to construct a kernel on $\mbox{Int} (\mathcal{S}_d)$ by applying the logistic transformation to the multivariate Gaussian density; see, e.g., \cite{doi:10.2307/2347365, doi:10.1016/j.cageo.2009.12.011}.
 Possible alternatives include boundary kernels derived as a solution to a variational problem \citep{MR1680306} and products of one-dimensional asymmetric kernels \citep{MR2568128}; see also \cite{MR3760293, Kokonendji_Some_2021} for a general theory of multivariate associated kernels.
+For a survey of asymmetric kernel methods, including their use for compositional data in arbitrary dimension, refer to \cite{MR4319409}.